EloiStree/godot_empty_project_for_addons_using_godot_xr_tool/README.md

 # godot_empty_project_for_addons_using_godot_xr_tool

-Empty project to be cloned to start a Godot Project in with Godot XR Tools and produce realase Build
+> Empty project to be cloned to start a Godot Project in with Godot XR Tools and produce realase Build

+This project is design to be clone when I create a release for an tool using Godot XR and Godot XR Tool.

+As my tool must work on Meta XR ( and Steam Frame when out).
+I update this tool when both Godot store update to the new version.

+Added:
+- XR Toggle
+- Debug Line
+- Vendor

 Create release for your addons
 ``` init